-I mentioned in my last post that Cafeyate was like geographical porn but as we’ve moved up the Andes and into Bolivia, it has just got better and better!
+I mentioned in my last post that Cafeyate was like geographical porn but as we’ve moved up through Uyuni and the Andes and into Bolivia, it has just got better and better!
 Warning: there are a LOT of pictures in this post!

 After the disaster of the landslide, we had to change our route and had a very long journey from Salta to Uyuni that included a bus, then a taxi, then walking across the border, then another taxi, then another bus then an overnight bus.
 Only the first bus had air con so many of us were feeling very unwell before stopping at the most amazing restaurant ever for dinner.
 Bolivia is a strange country to me.
 I’ve never really heard much about it on the news or in classes at uni but probably because until recently it has been on of the poorest and underdeveloped countries in South America.
 Although it is still one of the poorest, it is growing 3.5x faster than any country on the continent so there is improvement going on everywhere but Bolivian people are still keeping to their roots.

 In 1832 Bolivia split from Peru and then lost many battles with other Latin countries.
 When it lost its coastline to chile, Britain helped make a train network through Chile and Argentina and it is still in use today.
 We started our day at the Train Cemetery of all the original trains from this train line.